drpierrechang/DrPierreChang/README.md

 - 🔭 I’m currently working on Developing and Delivering Software with Docker
 - 🌱 I’m currently learning how memory works in Java
 ![java](https://cdn.lynda.com/course/802862/802862-637491275457563738-16x9.jpg)
-- 👯 I’m looking to collaborate on ...
+- 👯 I'm looking to collaborate on the up and coming tech scene
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with best practices of deploying several django web apps on apache server
-- 💬 Ask me about ...
+- 💬 Ask me about how to use Python and R for data analysis
 - 🌮 I'm eating a taco now